gethop-dev/hop-documentation/docs/source/reference/glossary/main.rst

 HOP Platform
 ------------

-- The code (BE, FE, scripts, etc.) and tooling used to create, develop, maintain and run web applications (although it can also contain non-web sub-systems, like MQTT brokers, ML/AI services, etc.)
+- The code (backend, frontend, scripts, etc.) and tooling used to create, develop, maintain and run web applications (although it can also contain non-web sub-systems, like MQTT brokers, ML/AI services, etc.)